Anne McLaren

 Dame Anne Laura Dorinthea McLaren, DBE, FRS, FRCOG (26 April 1927 – 7 July 2007) was a British scientist who was a leading figure in developmental biology.
-Her work helped lead to human in vitro fertilisation (IVF), and she received many honours for her contributions to science, including election as fellow of the Royal Society.
+She paved the way for women in science and her work helped lead to human in vitro fertilisation (IVF).
+She left an enduring legacy marked by her research and ethical contributions to the field.
+She received many honors for her contributions to science, including election as fellow of the Royal Society.